 At times, it may become necessary for the Executive Committee to render a decision that cannot be made prior to the close of one plenary but must be made prior to the following plenary.
-The SECExecutive Committee electronic balloting mechanism shallmay be used at the discretion of the Chair or an Executive Committee member designated by the Chair (normally the 1st Vice Chair) the 1st Vice Chair.
-The electronic balloting mechanism shall include a means by which non SEC members can observe and comment on the discussion.
+The Executive Committee balloting mechanism shall be used at the discretion of the Chair or an Executive Committee member designated by the Chair (normally the 1st Vice Chair).
 To ensure that the LMSC membership can observe and comment on Executive Committee ballots, Working Group and TAG chairs shall forward Executive Committee ballots to their membership for comment by electronic means within 5 working days of initiation of a ballot.
+All comments from those outside the membership of the SEC shall be considered.
+Commenters from outside the voting membership of the SEC are urged to seek to have a voter on the SEC (normally their Working Group Chair) include the commenter's viewpoint in their vote.